inno-se/the-guide/README.md

 `Priority` can have the following values:

-- `Highest` - Requires immediate attention.
+- `P0` - Highest priority.
+Requires immediate attention.
-- `High` - Essential to achieving a primary goal for the current sprint or project phase.
+- `P1` - High priority.
+Essential to achieving a primary goal for the current sprint or project phase.
-- `Medium` - Important work that provides significant value but is not time-critical.
+- `P2` - Medium priority.
+Important work that provides significant value but is not time-critical.
-- `Low` - Valuable, but non-essential.
+- `P3` - Low priority.
+Valuable, but non-essential.

 ## Pull requests